nl-rse/website/content/posts/2023-05-25-rse-survey-2023-results.md

 **We will keep organizing interesting meetups,** with topics that inspire you, increase your technical knowledge, and offer networking opportunities.
 The meetups will be in-person, ideally with a hybrid option.

+Code for figures in this blog post can be found [here](https://github.com/c-martinez/nlrse-survey-figures).

 Would you like to be informed about meetups and other NL-RSE news?
 Be sure to [join the NL-RSE mailinglist](/pages/join)!